Birdy (film): Music

 The soundtrack album, entitled Birdy: Music from the Film, was released on March 18, 1985, by Geffen Records and Charisma Records.
 AllMusic's Tom Demalon awarded it four stars out of five, writing, "The fact that Birdy is comprised [sic] all instrumentals means that listeners whose familiarity with Gabriel is limited to 'Sledgehammer' and 'In Your Eyes' will be largely disappointed.
 However, its meditative nature makes it fine, reflective listening for the more adventurous."

+In an interview with Spin in 1986, Gabriel said, “Birdy was about the struggle of the spirit...
+It was about the interplay between the traumatized Birdy, the wounded victim, and his best friend, who’s ostensibly the tough one.
+But in the end, it’s Birdy who’s strong and his friend who’s cracking.
+When I saw the rough cut of the film, I knew I had to do it.
+It haunted me.”

 Recalling in 2010 his experience of working with Gabriel, Alan Parker told Prog magazine, "We got on so well, he’s such a sweet man.
 It was such a refreshing change from working with megalomaniacs like Roger Waters.
 Peter’s record company were very difficult to begin with, and so I phoned them to ask if they’d mind if Peter took a little time to do this, and they said as long as it didn’t take more than a couple of months because Peter was already a year late or something.
 He had strong views and I would never be able to persuade him to do something he didn’t feel comfortable with, but we didn’t have any confrontation as such."